rpietro/rpietro.github.io/_drafts/zoominout_humanities.md

 ![]()

-post on zoom in-out with tm and regexp on a series of philosohy encyclopedia papers
+zoom in-out on a series of philosohy encyclopedia papers

+video about doing this in sublime with regexp